rahelsel/Week4-GitHub-Client/class-1/README.md

 #Week 4 - Class 1
 ##Homework
 * Implement an OAuth workflow in your app that successfully lets the user authenticate with your app.
-* Implement the Keychain to store the authorization token, so it only does the OAuth process once.
+* Implement UserDefaults to store the authorization token, so it only does the OAuth process once.
 * Create a Personal Project requirement sheet.
 	* Specify the features of your app.
 	* Rough Navigation Model.